Distance-Modding/Mod.ReplayIntensifies/README.md

 * Change whether Steam Rival car styles are used for your own ghosts/replays.
 * Change the visual style for Steam Rival cars.
 * Change the outline brightness for Steam Rival cars.

+## Known Bugs

+* Replay/networked style cars can only display somewhere between 12-20 car HUDs.
+Having more than this many opponents will prevent *any(?)* opponent car HUDs from rendering.
+* Similar to playing online, using replay/networked style cars will affect visuals in the environment like road popups, and glass panels.

+## Removed Options

+* Minimum car LOD was affecting physical aspects of the level environment, and so the setting had to be removed.

 ## Preview